Cycling travel insurance. Let’s be honest – it’s not the most exciting of things to organise before your trip, but it is important…

 It’s always a good idea to get a few quotes before you take out a bike insurance policy – that way you can compare the terms and pricing that are applicable to you.

-Finding the best bicycle insurance: comparison between a few well-known providers
+Finding the best cycle insurance: a few providers

 This is a long article on what seems like a relatively simple subject – but it’s pretty complicated and there’s lots to consider.